MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/azure_setup.md

 ![](media/newazure5.png)

-When the VM deployment is complete select the connect button to start an RDP session with the Windows Server Container Host.
+When the VM deployment is complete, select the connect button to start an RDP session with the Windows Server Container Host.

 ![](media/newazure6.png)